-13.3.5 Conclusion
+14.3.5 Conclusion

 We hope that you are convinced that Cozo is an extremely performant database that excels on minimal resources.
 As it can run (almost) everywhere, please try it for your use case, and send us feedback so that we can improve Cozo further!
-In a future blog, we will talk about some of the design decisions of Cozo, and the impact on performance and memory usage of these decisions.

-13.4 Time travel in a database: a Cozo story
+14.4 Time travel in a database: a Cozo story